 The classification of bronchial carcinoma is made in small-cell and non-small cell lung carcinomas.
 The distinction is made with regard to biological behavior, prognosis and treatment options.

 Lung cancer is a broad term used to describe tumors which arise in the respiratory system from the respiratory epithelium i.e bronchi, bronchioles and alveoli.
 Broadly on the basis of histology, we classify lung tumors into two types:

 - Bronchial carcinoid

 Adenocarcinoma is the most common of the lung cancers, followed by squamous and small cell carcinoma and then large cell carcinoma.

 Small cell (oat) cell carcinoma of the lung

 Small cell carcinoma, also called oat cell cancer, is a poorly differentiated neuroendocrine tumor of the lungs.
-It is highly prevalent in the smokers.
-The lesser differentiated the cells among the tumor cells are, the more invasive and aggressive the cancer will be.
+It is highly prevalent in smokers.
+The lesser differentiated the cells among the tumor cells are, the more invasive and aggressive cancer will be.
 It is more common in males than in females.

 It appears as a central nodule or mass with endo-bronchial growth on the chest X-ray.
-Tumor cells in some patients start producing peptide hormones like adrenocorticotropic hormone (ACTH), arginine vasopressin (AVP), atrial natriuretic factor (ANF), and gastrin-releasing peptide (GRP) which can be a part of paraneoplastic syndromes.
+Tumor cells in some patients start producing peptide hormones like an adrenocorticotropic hormone (ACTH), arginine vasopressin (AVP), atrial natriuretic factor (ANF), and gastrin-releasing peptide (GRP) which can be a part of paraneoplastic syndromes.
 Tumor cells can spread to other sites and cause cervical or axillary lymphadenopathy.
 Histological examination shows islands of small deeply basophilic cells with areas of necrosis.
 Kulchitsky cells appear as small dark blue cells.